TJH0409/CW2024/README.md

     Download the JavaFX SDK version 23.0.1 (or your required version) from the official website.

-    Extract it to a location on your system (e.g., D:\Nottingham\Year 2\Developing Maintainable Software\javafx-sdk-23.0.1).
+    Extract it to a location on your system

    - Eclipse IDE: